Scrummy Lane

 More easy impressive desserts

-I think a San Sebastian or burnt Basque cheesecake is absolutely perfect for impressing at a dinner party.
+I think this easy burnt Basque cheesecake recipe is absolutely perfect for impressing at a dinner party.
 Here are a few similar easy, make ahead desserts:

 Or see all my quick and easy desserts.